gohjinzhu/Rental-API/README.md

 # Rental-API
-An API that return rentals advertisement from various websites
+An API that return unit rental advertisement in Singapore from various websites Results are collected by webscraping

 ## To run this project